edrys-labs/documentation/README.md

 #### Example Arduino Remote Lab

     --{{0}}--
-An example use case of stations is to create a remote Arduino Lab, where students can remotely interact with an Arduino (upload code to it and see the result through a camera) that is physically hosted somewhere else (eg. university grounds).
+An example use case of stations is to create a remote Arduino Lab, where students can remotely interact with an Arduino (upload code to it and see the result through a camera) that is physically hosted somewhere else (e.g. university grounds).
 In this example, a university would like to allow its students access to their fleet of lab devices remotely, removing any need for students to be physically present to experiment with the devices.

     --{{1}}--
-To achieve this with Edrys, each Arduino would be connected to a computer with internet access (in this example a Raspberry Pi), and a station would be open on the each computer's browser.
+To achieve this with Edrys, each Arduino would be connected to a computer with internet access (in this example a Raspberry Pi), and a station would be opened on each computer's browser.
 We can use a USB webcam with the [Station-Stream](https://github.com/edrys-labs/module-station-stream) module to let students see the Arduino, the [Code Editor](https://github.com/edrys-labs/module-editor) module to allow students to upload code to it, and the [PyxTerm.js Terminal](https://github.com/edrys-labs/module-pyxtermjs) module, which needs a simple server running locally to allow the Arduino to communicate with the browser.

       {{1}}